Azel4231/LaserCutting/SpiritIsland/README.md

 There's one minor change to the design: the Ravege/Build/Explore labels are placed below the cards.
 This is the direction the board is mostly viewed from and I had (especially new players) be confused about the current phase because invader cards/deck hid the labels.

-The fonts are JosefinSans-Regular and DK Snemand Demo, icon svgs are selfmade or borrowed from spirit island wiki.
+The fonts are JosefinSans-Regular and DK Snemand Demo, some icons are selfmade.

+I used the following icon svgs from [Spirit Island Wiki](https://spiritislandwiki.com/index.php?title=SpiritIsland:Copyrights), published under Creative commons Attribution-NonCommercial-ShareAlike (as are my designs):

+* Badlands
+* Beasts
+* Blight (detailed one, on the side of the box)
+* City
+* Disease
+* Fear
+* Strife
+* Town
+* Wilds

 ## Invader Box